 Sarai heard Abram often talk of fathering a great nation.
-She wanted to pave a way for God’s promise to be fulfilled for Abram, so she suggested that since she couldn’t bear children, Abram should sleep with her Egyptian slave, Hagar.
+She wanted to pave the way for God’s promise to be fulfilled for Abram, so she suggested Abram should sleep with her Egyptian slave, Hagar.

-Abram tossed the idea around for a about a decade, until Sarai pressed the issue, bringing Hagar personally into his bed chambers.
+Abram tossed the idea around for about a decade, until Sarai pressed the issue, bringing Hagar personally into his tent.
 When Hagar got pregnant, she hurled insults at Sarai and adopted an air of superiority over her.

-Sarai ignited, and Abram took the brunt of her wrath.
-“I offered you my slave as a second wife, and she became a monster.
+Sarai flew into a rage, and Abram took the brunt of her wrath.
+“I offered you my slave as a second wife,” she seethed, “and she became a monster.
 What are you going to do about it?”

-On that very day, Sarai’s treatment of Hagar became so unbearable that the slave escaped and ran away into the wilderness.
+On that very day, Sarai’s treatment of Hagar became so unbearable that the slave fled into the wilderness.

-An angel of God approached Hagar as she trudged along a spring toward Egypt.
+An angel of God approached Hagar as she followed a brook toward Egypt.
 “Hagar, where’d you come from?” the angel asked.
 “And where are you going?”

 The angel stepped in front of Hagar, blocking her way.
 “Turn around,” the angel said.
 “Go back and submit to Sarai.
 In return, I’ll give you more descendants than a census can track.”

-“I’ll call you Elroi,” Hagar answered in astonishment, “because you’ve apparently seen God and live to tell about it.”
+“I’ll call you Elroi,” Hagar said, suddenly still, “because I’ve seen God and will live to tell about it.”

-After the encounter, the well of the spring was called “Beerlahairoi,” Well of the Living One Who Sees Me.
+After the encounter, the well of the spring was called “Beerlahairoi,” Well of the Living Sight.

-Hagar returned to her mistress, bore Abram a son, and named him Ishmael.
-Abram was eighty-six years old.
+Hagar returned to her mistress, bore a son, and named him Ishmael.
+Abram turned eighty-six years old.